Tag descriptor

 Hoe lang mag techniek ons nog in de weg zitten?

-An article, posted almost 5 years ago filed in usability, ux, web, application, software, design, gebruiksvriendelijkheid, product, ontwerp, werknemers, erp, visie & waarom.
+An article, posted more than 5 years ago filed in usability, ux, web, application, software, design, gebruiksvriendelijkheid, product, ontwerp, werknemers, erp, visie & waarom.

 Hoe lang kunnen mensen nog gedwongen worden om gebruik te maken van slechte producten?
 Hoe lang mag techniek ons nog in de weg zitten?
 Hoe lang nog moeten werknemers gedwongen worden om gebruik te maken van software waar ze liever niet mee zouden werken.